 This program emphasizes the importance of patient care and communication.
 Students are trained to work closely with patients during testing, ensuring a comfortable and safe experience.
 They will learn to apply classroom knowledge to real-world situations and develop expertise in various areas, including video recording equipment and monitoring technologies, testing brain/nervous system functions, electrode placement, patient monitoring, and measurement of brain response.

 With small class sizes and expert faculty, students receive personalized attention and guidance throughout the program.
-Graduates of the program are eligible to sit for national certification exams.
+Graduates are eligible to sit for national certification exams.

 - Location: San Bernardino, CA, Memphis, TN and Grand Prairie, TX